JosiahBessler/Genesis-Field-Theory/UCP/README.md

 The UCP in this repository is not empirically tuned.
 It is derived from theory as follows:

 Propose a K-operator
 Based on GenesisFT stability principles, representing how modes evolve.

 Solve the stability equation

-Modes satisfying

 K φ = λ φ

 with

 positive λ = unstable → decay
 λ = 0 = stable (“surviving modes”)

 Extract the radial equilibrium solution
 The dark field’s lowest-energy stable configuration.

 Generate a halo density profile numerically
 This produces the “band-derived” CSV halo shape included here.

 Use that shape directly

 No galaxy data is used in the K-operator solution.
 No parameters are tuned per galaxy.

 Only two free parameters vary across galaxies:

 amplitude A
 scale radius s

 Thus the GenesisFT UCP is purely theory-derived and globally fixed.
 ________________________________________